How do I send you film?

 Can you process disposable cameras?

 Yes we can!
 These can be ordered as standard 35mm film.
 There is no additional charge for these cameras.

 We are a boutique shop, so times will vary based on availability.
 Sometimes we will be able to able to turn around an order very fast, but sometimes it might take longer than the estimate (especially during peak wedding season).
-B&W Film, E-6 and/or pushed film will increase turnaround times.
+E-6, or ECN-2 film may also increase turnaround time.

 Do you offer rush turnaround?

 We deliver files via email download.
 All scans will be in JPG format unless TIFF is selected at checkout.

 We can return negatives cut or uncut.
 35mm film is cut into strips of 4 frames each and sleeved.
 120 film is cut into 4 strips (frame length varies by format) and sleeved.
 For uncut rolls these are put into a long sleeve with a side flap.
 Orders that are not scanned (Process-Only) will be returned UNCUT regardless of what is specified on the order.
 We do this to since we don’t know how these will be scanned and preferences in frame length vary.